 Friends and family will see and feel your grief.
 They may not know how to share their concern or support.
 They may try to reassure you but sometimes the words they use may not feel supportive.
-If they want to do something for you, it's okay to ask for what you want or need.
+If they want to do something for you, it's OK to ask for what you want or need.
 Tell them how they can be helpful.
 Some examples of what you may want to ask for are:

-For some families, taking the baby home for short time is an important part of grieving.
+For some families, taking the baby home for a short time is an important part of grieving.
 If you decide that this is right for you, your healthcare team will offer options and talk to you about safe travel with your baby.

 - need help arranging for time off work

 - need a note for employment insurance benefits